 This is my favorite region in Croatia.
-You have walled seaside towns still looking like its medieval times, the interior hill towns surrounded by vineyards and hiking trails, and a food and wine scene that I think is the best in the country.
-Travel along the coast stopping in the towns of Novigrad, Porec, Rovinj, and Pula with its majestic Roman amphitheater.
+There are walled seaside towns looking like they’re still in medieval times, the interior hill towns surrounded by vineyards and hiking trails, and a food and wine scene that I think is the best in the country.
+You can travel along the coast stopping in the towns of Novigrad, Porec, Rovinj, and Pula with its majestic Roman amphitheater.

 Pula, Istria’s largest town boasts a perfectly preserved Roman amphitheater that’s over 2,000 years old.
 It is Croatia’s best-preserved monument.
 Other ruins worth seeing here are the Temple of Augustus, a temple dedicated to Roman Emperor Augustus which is 2,000 years old, and the Arch of the Sergii, a triumphal Roman arch celebrating the Sergii family (that’s also over 2,000 years old).

 Next, visit Rovinj.
 It’s the most popular city in the peninsula, thanks to its picturesque and labyrinthine Old Town, plentiful beaches, and numerous ruins nearby.

 Pula and Rovinj are two of the main attractions here, however, there are lots of other places to see while you’re here, such as the charming hill towns of Motovun and Grožnjan; the latter is home to a handful of artists who moved here from places like Zagreb.

 If you want to get off the coast, you’ll definitely need a car because buses don’t really frequent the interior towns.